SleeplessOne1917/lemmy-bouncer/README.md

 The path to a sqlite database file that will be used to store the user allow-list and other information needed to run the bot.
 E.g. `db.sqlite3`.

 #### `COMMUNITY`
 The name of the community the bouncer bot should protect.
-If the webfinger for your community is !safe@place.xyx, the correct name to use is "safe".
+If the webfinger for your community is !safe@<span>place</span>.xyx, the correct name to use is "safe".

 #### `FEDERATED_INSTANCE_ALLOWLIST`
 Space separated list of federated instances that users can post from without needing to be manually vetted or added to the user allow-list.